Updated 15 October 2021

-The coronavirus (COVID-19) pandemic is a worrying time for all of us, and it can be an especially anxious time for patients with long-term health conditions and their families.
+The coronavirus (COVID-19) pandemic has been challenging for all of us, and we understand that it can be an especially anxious time for patients with long-term health conditions and their families.
 The situation is changing rapidly and there is a lot of information to take in.
 This page aims to answer some of your questions about coming to our hospitals and the care we are providing for patients.

 Chief Executive, Sydney Children’s Hospitals Network